Moyie (sternwheeler): Final voyage

 The Moyies last run was on April 27, 1957.
 She ran her regular 87 mi-long route, stopping at towns and landings such as Riondel, Ainsworth, Kaslo, Lardeau, and Argenta.
 At each stop she was greeted by tearful residents who honored her many years of service by farewell banners, songs and wreaths.
 At Argenta, she left to the sad strains of "Auld Lang Syne".
 At Kaslo, the stores were closed and a banner read, "Better lo'ed ye ne'er will be.
 Will ye no come back again?"
 When her last journey was finished, she pulled into the wharf at Procter.

 Restoration

 Moyie is currently sitting at Kaslo, serving as a National Historic Site of Canada.

 In Kaslo, although no longer the boomtown that it once was, the 700 residents decided that they wanted to provide the Moyies final home.
 The CPR was agreeable to the plan and sold her to the town for C$1.
 The Kootenay Lake Historical Society was formed and $15,000 was raised to finance the initial phase of her restoration.

 She has been restored to her original operating condition and sits on a concrete berth at the end of Front Street in Kaslo.
-As the last surviving passenger sternwheeler of her era, she receives thousands of visitors every year and has been made a National Historic Site and is a well-known British Columbia landmark.
+As the last surviving passenger sternwheeler of the 1890s, she receives thousands of visitors every year and has been made a National Historic Site and is a well-known British Columbia landmark.